chickenriceplatter/linux_misc/gnome/readme.markdown

   background-repeat: no-repeat;}
 ```

+cursors
+---
+cursors should be placed in `/usr/share/icons`

 icons
 ---
-icons should be placed in `~/.icons` and it will show up in Tweaks under Appearance
+icons should be placed in `/usr/share/icons`

 themes
 ---
-themes should be placed in `~/.themes` and it will show up in Tweaks under Apperance
+themes should be placed in `/usr/share/themes`

 fonts
 ---
-to use a custom font in gnome terminal, set it as the font for the monospace text under fonts in Tweaks
+fonts can be placed in `~/.fonts`

 terminal colors
 ---